Certified Registered Nurse Anesthetist (CRNA)

 - Why it pays well

-- CRNAs are the sole anesthesia providers in most rural hospitals, and a national anesthesiologist shortage gives them extraordinary leverage—the role requires doctoral training, carries life-or-death responsibility, and has no AI substitute.
+- CRNAs are the sole anesthesia providers in most rural hospitals, and a national anesthesiologist shortage gives them extraordinary leverage—doctoral training, life-or-death responsibility, and 53,800 positions with 9% growth keep the $223,000 median climbing.